 The 5 Circles Teaching Method

-The 5 Circles Teaching Method is a model of learning based on the concept that we are spiritual beings living in a physical world.
+The 5 Circles Teaching Method is a model of learning based on the concept that we are spiritual beings living in physical bodies.
 Whereas most teaching addresses the mind or the body, little instruction takes into account that each of us is spirit first.
-There are ways in which we as spirit behave that are different than the ways physical bodies behave; for example, spirit is not confined by the laws of gravity.
+There are ways in which we as spirit behave that are different than the ways physical bodies behave; for example, spirit is not confined by time, distance, or gravity.
 The 5 Circles Teaching Method builds upon this truth: people need to be “here,” not “gone”— daydreaming or panicking— to learn a new skill.
 The 5 Circles system was developed out of necessity by Miracle Swimming in 1983 in order to succeed universally with afraid-in-water adults.

 Though it’s obvious that people can’t learn a new skill when they’re “not here,” The 5 Circles method is perhaps the only system of teaching whose #1 Priority is comfort and presence—a state of being here—rather than the physical actions of doing.
 We are human beings rather than human doings.
 The method has shown that when being comfortable—and therefore able to be “here”—is the primary goal, remarkable learning is not only possible, but unstoppable and easy, even though many attempts to learn previously have failed.
 This was first demonstrated with adults who were terrified in water who had tried for decades to learn to swim using traditional methods of practicing physical skills without success; who, with ease, joy, and speed learned to swim freely and become reliable for their safety in deep water by using The 5 Circles.
 In the same way, anything can be learned if teaching centers around attention to the part of us that’s spirit.